-a disciplinary penalty resulting in selective exclusion from attendance at or access (including electronic access) to the University or prohibition on exercising the functions or duties of any office or committee membership of the University or the Students' Union, the exact details to be specified in writing.
-Restriction may include a prohibition on communicating in any way with individual members of the University community.
+- Programmethe rules regarding the modules and assessmentsRequirementsnecessary for successful completion of a DegreeProgramme. - Residences residential accommodation owned, leased, or otherwise occupied by the University and provided to students under tenancy or licence agreements between the University and students. - Restriction a disciplinary penalty resulting in selective exclusion from attendance at or access (including electronic access) to the University or prohibition on exercising the functions or duties of any office or committee membership of the University or the Students' Union, the exact details to be specified in writing.
+Restriction may include a prohibition on communicating in any way with individual members of the University community. - Request fora request by a student for a review of a Stage 2 decisionReviewtaken by the University in accordance with Appendix Gof the 'Handbook of Student Regulations'.

-Request for Review

-a request by a student for a review of a Stage 2 decision taken by the University in accordance with Appendix G of the 'Handbook of Student Regulations'.

-Staff

-all persons employed in the service of the University.
+Staff all persons employed in the service of the University.

-Stage 2 Decision

-a decision taken by the University in accordance with the 'Handbook of Student Regulations' at the formal stage of the process.
+Stage 2 Decision a decision taken by the University in accordance with the 'Handbook of Student Regulations' at the formal stage of the process.
 Standard of Proof the strength of evidence required to prove a case has been established, see also 'Balance of Probabilities'.

-Student

-(i) a person who is currently enrolled as a student of the University on an academic programme of the University, whether full-time, part-time, sandwich, or as a research student, or was so enrolled at the time of the decision being appealed against or the incident(s) being complained about; or ii) a person elected to full-time office in the University's Students' Union ('a sabbatical officer').
+Student(i) a person who is currently enrolled as a student of the University on an academic programme of the University, whether full-time, part-time, sandwich, or as a research student, or was so enrolled at the time of the decision being appealed against or the incident(s) being complained about; or ii) a person elected to full-time office in the University'sStudents' Union ('a sabbatical officer').